jrgleason/psql-getting-started/labs/basic_constraints.md

     >ERROR:  new row for relation "test_check" violates check constraint "test_check_nope_check"

 1. This error doesn't tell us too much detail.
 What if we had multiple checks on the same table or even attribute.
-Let's Remove the old constraint.
+Let's Remove the old constraint...

         ALTER TABLE CONSTRAINTS.TEST_CHECK DROP CONSTRAINT TEST_CHECK_NOPE_CHECK;

-    And add a couple new ones that have better names
+    And add a couple new ones that have better names...

         ALTER TABLE CONSTRAINTS.TEST_CHECK
         ADD CONSTRAINT TOO_LOW CHECK (NOPE > 0),